 From the off, you’ll probably think it sounds fairly lucrative, as do all network marketing companies – but the truth is, in reality, it’s very difficult to get people to duplicate in the manner that I mentioned above.

 If you brought 5 people in who also brought 5 people & that continued throughout your downline then you could potentially reach that $65k per day claim, but that happening is very unlikely.

 Not to mention the fact that if you suck at recruiting then you might not even make a penny through this opportunity – you could just see yourself spending more than you ever make back.

-To be honest whenever I see investment programs mixed with recruiting I always become immediately very skeptical because that kind of thing lies very close to being classed as a Ponzi scheme.
+To be honest whenever I see investment programs mixed with recruiting I always become immediately very sceptical because that kind of thing lies very close to being classed as a Ponzi scheme.

-And if you don’t know a Ponzi scheme is basically where older investors are getting paid off from new investors coming into the company (so there’s no actual other money-generation methods going on).
+And if you don’t know a Ponzi scheme is basically where older investors are getting paid off from new investors coming into the company (so there are no actual other money-generation methods going on).

-But is the Bitcoin Wealths Club a scam?
+But is the Bitcoins Wealth Club a scam?
 Sadly it’s too early to say.
 They also claim that they are running a mining operation (which could potentially make it legit) but we’ve yet to see valid proof of this.

 If solid proof comes out that there is indeed a mining operation & that’s where the money being paid out to investors is coming from then yes, it could be deemed as being legit – but until then I won’t be getting involved.